The distribution of Weierstrass points on a tropical curve: Distribution of Weierstrass points

-\begin{customthm}{C}[Quantitative version of Theorem \ref{thm:equidistribution}] Let $\Gamma$ be a metric graph of genus $g$, let $[D_N]$ be a generic degree $N$ divisor class, and let $W_N$ denote the Weierstrass locus of $D_N$.
-Let $\mu$ denote the Arakelov--Zhang canonical measure on $\Gamma$. \begin{enumerate}[(a)] \item For any segment $e$ in $\Gamma$,
+\begin{customthm}{C}[Quantitative distribution of $W(D)$] Let $\Gamma$ be a metric graph of genus $g$, let $D_{\en}$ be a divisor class of degree $\en > g$ and let $W_{\en}$ denote the Weierstrass locus of $D_{\en}$.
+Suppose $W_\en$ is finite.
+Let $\mu$ denote the Zhang canonical measure on $\Gamma$. \begin{enumerate}[(a)] \item For any segment $e$ in $\Gamma$,